 Next was Rabbit and Prune Pie with Wood Roasted Carrots and Mushroom.
 We did not eat pork, so the bacon in this dish was replaced by wood roasted mushrooms.
 The pie was not something I would rave about, but the wood roasted carrots and mushrooms were absolutely winners.

 Dessert course!
 Orange blossom crème brûlée with spiced biscuits and poached rhubarb.
 Again, the restaurant was so accommodating to change the dessert to a non-alcoholic one for us.
 Crème brûlée for dessert could feel old, but we both loved the fresh aroma of orange blossom water here.
 I’m doing a copy-cat version at home soon!

 The Commoner is a place which perhaps I will be returning again and again.
 The food is not glorious or adventurous but it tastes good and honest.
 The natural flavours of produces shine through, and it is a plus point in my book.
 The service is warm and attentive.
-A solid recommendation from me.
+If you are planning a trip to Melbourne with Expedia and would like to taste delicate food, The Commoner is a solid recommendation from me.